jbock-java/zerobuilder/values.md

 ### Builder

-Start by adding the `@Goal` annotation to a constructor:
+Start by adding the `@Builder` annotation to a constructor:

 ````java
 final class Message {